-This year will be my very first year attending the Defcon conference over is Las Vegas, Nevada and I am very excited.
-To make the experince just perfect I am asking for advice in many different places and compiling what I learn here.
+This year will be my very first year attending the Defcon conference over in Las Vegas, Nevada and I am very excited.
+To make the experience just perfect, I am asking for advice in many different places and compiling what I learn here.
 I will also do a postmortem to evaluate what was the most useful advice at the end of the event.
 So let me know what I should bring and what I should leave at home and what I should do to prepare in the comments section. ; )

 Tips for attending a Defcon convention/ event

 - “wear good shoes… Drink lots of water :)” – @etcpasswd

 - “bring $120 cash for admission” – defcon faq page